 - Information assurance analyst

 - Information assurance engineers

 ISSEP Certification Training - Objectives:

-After completing this ISSEP Certification Training or Information System Security Engineering Professional Training course, attendees will be able to:
+Upon completing this ISSEP Certification Training course, learners will be able to meet these objectives:

 ISSEP Certification Training - Course Content:

 Domain 1: Systems Security Engineering

 The Systems Security Engineering (SSE) is the first domain in this official CISSP-ISSEP training seminar.
 Domain 1 is primarily based upon the Information Systems Security Engineering (ISSE) process as described in Chapter 3 of the Information Assurance Technical Framework (IATF).
 Notably, this can be described as a subprocess of widely accepted Systems Engineering (SE) methodologies.
 Successful ISSEP students are expected to be able to tailor the applicable engineering processes to achieve the Information Assurance (IA) needs of a system.